 The preparation of these condensed consolidated interim financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting period.
 Actual outcomes could differ from these estimates.
 The condensed consolidated interim financial statements include estimates which, by their nature, are uncertain.
-The impacts of such estimates are pervasive throughout the condensed consolidated interim financial statements, and may require accounting adjustments based on future occurrences.
+The impacts of such estimates are pervasive throughout the condensed consolidated interim financial statements and may require accounting adjustments based on future occurrences.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised and may affect both the period of revision and future periods.
 Significant assumptions about the future and other sources of estimation uncertainty that management has made at the condensed consolidated interim statement of financial position date, that could result in a material adjustment to the carrying amounts of assets and liabilities, in the event that actual results differ from assumptions made, relate to, but are not limited to, the following:

-- The carrying value and recoverable amount of exploration and evaluation assets; - The inputs used in accounting for share-based compensation expense in the statements of operations and comprehensive loss; - The valuation of shares issued in non-cash transactions; and
+- The assumption of going concern basis of accounting; - The carrying value and recoverable amount of exploration and evaluation assets; - The inputs used in accounting for share-based compensation expense in the statements of operations and comprehensive loss; - The valuation of shares issued in non-cash transactions; - The valuation allowance applied against deferred income tax assets; and - The determination of functional currency.